 As an example, Givelify recently launched its Bravo!
-Stories of Good to highlight the great work our app giving community is doing.
-Whether it’s a video showing how your church or place of worship has affected lives or simply highlighting a few testimonials from the community, this will help donors see why their gifts to your organization are important.
+Stories of Good highlights the great work our app giving community is doing.
+Whether it’s a video showing how your church or place of worship has affected lives or simply highlighting a few testimonials from the community, this will help donors see why their gifts to your organization are essential.

-Tip #3: Clearly identify Givelify and any other giving options during your service.
+Tip #3: Identify Givelify and any other giving options during your service.

-Your church or place of worship will likely have visitors and even first-time guests during your New Year’s Eve service – whether it’ll be in person, online, or a hybrid – and many of them may already use Givelify.
-In fact, a recent study shows that 1-in-5 donors give to multiple organizations using Givelify.
+Your church or place of worship will likely have visitors and even first-time guests during your New Year’s Eve service – whether, in person, online, or a hybrid – and many may already use Givelify.
+A recent study shows that 1-in-5 donors give to multiple organizations using Givelify.

 We hope these quick tips provide some end-of-year inspiration to help you meet or exceed your annual fundraising goals so you can continue to champion your communities.
 We wish you happy holidays and a joyful, safe new year!